joshbegley/nyt-latest/README.md

 **At Least 3 Dead in Indiana as Severe Weather Tears Through Midwest**\
-`A storm, believed to be a tornado, tore through a mobile home community in eastern Indiana.
+`A storm, believed to be a tornado, ripped through a mobile home community in eastern Indiana.
 Ohio and Kentucky were also hit.`\
 https://nytimes.com/2024/03/14/us/tornado-storms-ohio-indiana-kentucky.html

 **Variety: Cryptic Crossword**\